 Personal genomics companies like 23andMe and Ancestry.com can detect your relatives in their databases.
 These relatives are ususally presented in a list of relationships (e.g., "Bob Smith: 2nd Cousin").
 My Bonsai algorithm allows you to see how all these people fit together in a family tree.
 This became the 23andMe Family Tree feature.

 For over a decade, genomics companies and researchers have estimated relationships incorrectly.
 It was believed that the most distant relationship one could detect from genetic data was around a 5th cousin.
 I noticed this mistake and created a correct estimator.
 The new estimator shows that the majority of relationships are much more distant than previously thought.
-For instance, many previously predicted 6th cousins might be more like 100th cousins, sharing common ancestors with one another in Roman times, rather than in the 18th Century.
+For instance, some previously predicted 6th cousins might be more like 100th cousins, sharing common ancestors with one another in Roman times, rather than in the 18th Century.
 These relationships now power our DNA Relatives product feature.
 Read my paper on the new estimator.

 Slavery in America left millions of people disconnected from their ancestral roots.
 By finding genetic connections with historical burials of enslaved workers at Catoctin Furnace in Maryland, we were able to connect them to their modern descendants, restoring connections that had been lost.
-Check out news coverage by New York Times and NPR
+Check out news coverage by the New York Times and NPR

 The Coalescent Model is a fundamental framework in genetics for understanding the evolutionary history of genetic lineages.
 Many formulas can be derived under this model, such as the expected time when two pieces of DNA share a common ancestor or the distribution of allele frequencies in a population.
 However, derived quantities under the model can have complicated closed forms and algorithms that implement these formulas can be slow.
 Deterministic approximations to the model have been known for decades, but each author largely rediscovered them anew and there was no formalism to understand their accuracy or broad principles of usage.
 I put these approximations on a firm theoretical footing by showing when they are accurate and I compiled the first systematic treatment of how to apply them.